How to read and document decisions

 - Relevant decisions

-List and link any dependent decisions related to this decisions.
+List and link any dependent decisions related to these decisions.
 This is most used in cases where previous decisions lead to new problems or follow-up decisions.

 Multiple proposals outline which alternatives were considered for deciding.
 Describe them detailed enough for traceability and comprehensibility.
 Consider something like the following AsciiDoc source: